“Agape love revealed… means my love is demonstrated as I serve others through the choices I make, and by the actions I take.”

 3 days out: make name tags 3 days out: gather Kiss packs and place in larger bags or containers for transport.

 Saturday the Outreach Day before Valentine’s Day…

 Gather at 10am

-Give Instructions then divide up into teams Load up and head out.
-Also, be open to God’s leading and offer pray with people.go to shops, go to check out or customer service, ask, “How many ladies are working today, count out Kisses packs and flowers give to workers, Say, We’re from the (name of Church) and you’ve just been kissed.”
-Or, Everyone needs a Hug!
+Give Instructions then divide up into teams.
+Load up and head out.
+Also, be open to God’s leading and offer prayer with people.
+Go to stores, go to check out or customer service, ask, “How many ladies are working today, count out Kisses packs and roses, give to workers, Say, We’re from the (name of Church) and Everyone needs a Hug!
 We are hugging you today!”

-After the project go to a coffee shop for download and great java.
+After the project return to base for feedback and sharing stories.